-- We will use data and feedback to understand more when things haven't gone to plan, understanding what went wrong, planning a route through, and preventing the same situation occurring again. - We will make sure your satisfaction with services is our most important performance metric, driving our own reporting within the council, how we prioritise the work we focus on and who we choose to work with in the future.
+• We will use data and feedback to understand more when things haven't gone to plan, understanding what went wrong, planning a route through, and preventing the same situation occurring again.

 Ken finds it really easy to understand who to contact using our simple contact system's central phone number and clear webpage.